wltrimbl/2013-12-03-sesync/lessons/misc-regexp/regex.md

 # Python regexp syntax.

-What you need to know is described in the (Python documentation on re)[http://docs.python.org/2.7/library/re.html], but it's a little dry.
+What you need to know is described in the [Python documentation on the re module](http://docs.python.org/2.7/library/re.html), but it's a little dry.

-But the essentials:
+The essentials:
 you need the line `import re` to use regular expressions.
+This is built in to python.

 ```
 import re